Melasma: Diagnosis and treatment

 Sometimes melasma can look like another skin condition.
-To rule out another skin condition, your dermatologist may need to remove a small bit of skin.
-This procedure is called a skin biopsy.
-A dermatologist can safely and quickly perform a skin biopsy during an office visit.
+To rule this out, your dermatologist may perform a skin biopsy, which involves removing a small bit of skin.
+Your dermatologist can safely and quickly perform a skin biopsy during your office visit.

 How do dermatologists treat melasma?

 Melasma may go away on its own.
 This usually happens when a trigger, such as pregnancy or a medication, causes melasma.
 When you deliver your baby or stop taking the medication, melasma can fade.

 Melasma can also last for years, or even a lifetime.
 While melasma cannot harm your body, it’s understandable that many people want to treat it.